Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 Mildew is less troublesome and can be easily removed.
 Usually, you can find it in the corner of a shower or on the bathroom tile and clean it with the help of bleach or vinegar.

 Mold is the real evil, which is harder to detect and to fight, it can be in your house for years causing health problems.
-It has a musty odor and can grow in different colors, from red to green and may look like dirt, which you may ignore at first.
-If not to detect the mold growth on its early stage, cleaning the house out from these fungi could be challenging and you might need the help of professionals.
+It can have a musty odour, or have no smell at all, and can grow in different colours, from red to green and may look like dirt, which you may ignore at first.
+If you don’t detect the mold growth in its early stage, cleaning the house out from these fungi could be challenging and you might need the help of professionals.

 Conditions-for-Mold-Growth